 Appealing a Conviction?
 Our Criminal Lawyers Can Help

 If you want to appeal a criminal charge, employing an expert lawyer who understands the complexities of appeals will help you immensely.
-Guest Lawyers offer free initial consultations (including in prisons) to assist with a number of assault charges.
+Guest Lawyers offer initial consultations (including in prisons) to assist with a number of assault charges.
 Please get in touch with our lawyers either via Guest Lawyers’ email or by calling (07) 3211 3007.
 Our team of Brisbane criminal lawyers are licensed to practice throughout Australia.